 - Permanent language selection: When a caller is prompted to select a language, the choice is remembered for future calls

 - Offer to look up account balance: Callers are offered the option of hearing their account balance before taking further steps

 - Prepopulate contact information: Callers with account information on file don’t have to repeat information like address and phone number each time they call

 - Offer to look up order status: Callers are offered the option of hearing the status of their order without waiting for a live agent to come on the line

 Who Interactive Voice Response is Right For

-The IVR system feature in a call center phone system is a good choice for businesses that want to automate frequent call center tasks to improve efficiency and save money.
+The IVR system feature in call center phone systems is a good choice for businesses that want to automate frequent call center tasks to improve efficiency and save money.
 IVR speech recognition and speech-to-text features do the heavy lifting ordinarily done by live agents while personalization tools help tailor calls for good customer experience.